-10 of the best eco-hotels in the UK
+10 of the best eco hotels in the UK

 Thyme, Southrop, Gloucestershire

 A lovingly restored Cotswold manor house and farm buildings here combine as a hotel and cookery school.
 Eco-friendly initiatives include sophisticated ventilation and heat pumps and boreholes.
 There is a chlorine-free spring-water swimming pool, and careful land management encourages an abundance of wildlife.
-Cattle graze seasonally on the water-meadow grasses, as guests craze contently in the Ox Barn.
+Cattle graze seasonally on the water-meadow grasses, as guests graze contently in the Ox Barn.

 Doubles from £340, B&B. No children under 12.
 EV charging. thyme.co.uk